rollup/rollup/docs/05-plugin-development.md

 **Type:** `(chunkInfo: ChunkInfo) => string`<br> **Kind:** `sync, sequential`<br> **Previous Hook:** [`renderDynamicImport`](guide/en/#renderdynamicimport) for each dynamic import expression.<br> **Next Hook:** [`resolveFileUrl`](guide/en/#resolvefileurl) for each use of `import.meta.ROLLUP_FILE_URL_referenceId` and [`resolveImportMeta`](guide/en/#resolveimportmeta) for all other accesses to `import.meta`.

 Can be used to augment the hash of individual chunks.
 Called for each Rollup output chunk.
 Returning a falsy value will not modify the hash.
 Truthy values will be passed to [`hash.update`](https://nodejs.org/dist/latest-v12.x/docs/api/crypto.html#crypto_hash_update_data_inputencoding).
-The `chunkInfo` is a reduced version of the one in [`generateBundle`](guide/en/#generatebundle) without properties that rely on file names.
+The `chunkInfo` is a reduced version of the one in [`generateBundle`](guide/en/#generatebundle) without `code` and `map` and using placeholders for hashes in file names.

-The following plugin will invalidate the hash of chunk `foo` with the timestamp of the last build:
+The following plugin will invalidate the hash of chunk `foo` with the current timestamp:

 ```js
 function augmentWithDatePlugin() {